DamlaHrmky/RAG-Chatbot/README.md

 1. **PDF Document Upload**: Upload a PDF document (e.g., [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://aclanthology.org/N19-1423.pdf)).
 2. **Document Chunking**: The document is divided into smaller chunks for efficient processing.
 3. **ChromaDB Setup**: ChromaDB is used to store the embedding vectors of the chunked documents.
-4. **Embedding Vectors Creation**: Converts the chunked document into embedding vectors using GPT or Gemini models.
+4. **Embedding Vectors Creation**: Converts the chunked document into embedding vectors using GPT models.
 5. **Chatbot Interaction**: Users can ask questions, and the chatbot retrieves relevant information from ChromaDB to generate responses.

 ### Project 2: PDF Summarization